 And if you’d rather spend your dollars on the adventure than on creature comforts, or if you are driving a motorhome, Discovery Parks offer a range of self-contained accommodation options from backpacker-type rooms to cabins and cottages.

 Cradle Mountain Walks

 The most popular way to explore the alpine landscapes of Cradle Mountain is by hitting the walking trails.
-Cradle Mountain walks come in all shapes and sizes from a 10-minute Rainforest Walk to a multi-day Overland Track.
+Cradle Mountain walks come in all shapes and sizes, from a 10-minute Rainforest Walk to a multi-day Overland Track.

-To fully appreciate the uniqueness and beauty of Cradle Mountain, it is best to take a few walks and experience different environments from lush temperate rainforest and golden button grass plains to alpine heath and alpine bogs coated by a thick coat of coral fern.
+To fully appreciate the uniqueness and beauty of Cradle Mountain, it is best to take a few walks and experience different environments, from lush temperate rainforest and golden button grass plains to alpine heath and alpine bogs coated by a thick coat of coral fern.

 If you only have a couple of days at Cradle Mountain, you could take a couple of iconic walks and a few short and easy strolls.
-The four walks below are my absolute favourite walks in Cradle Mountain and you can do them all in a day if you are pressed for time, or spend a couple of days exploring them at a more leisurely pace.
+The four walks below are my absolute favourite walks in Cradle Mountain, and you can do them all in a day if you are pressed for time or spend a couple of days exploring them at a more leisurely pace.

-There are a few different Park Pass options you can choose, depending on how many national parks you wish to visit.
+There are a few different Park Pass options you can choose from, depending on how many national parks you wish to visit.
 The Icon Daily Pass (for Cradle Mountain only) is $25 (children $10).
 A Holiday Pass that’s valid for up to 2 months is $80 per vehicle or $40 per person.
 On average entry fee for Tasmanian National Parks is $40 per vehicle.
-So if you are going to visit two more national parks, Holiday Pass is a more economic option.
+So if you are going to visit two more national parks, Holiday Pass is a more economical option.
 There is also an Annual Park Pass for frequent visitors for $90.